-This command instructs the CFA735+WR-PWR-Y25 cable to simulate a power-on restart of itself, reset the host, or turn the host's power off.
-The ability to reset the host may allows certain host operating system configuration changes to complete.
-The ability to turn off the host's power under software control may be useful in systems that do not have Advanced Configuration and Power Interface (ACPI) compatible BIOS.
+This command instructs the CFA735+WR-PWR-Y25 cable to simulate a power-on restart of itself and reset the host.
+The ability to reset the host allows certain host operating system configuration changes to complete.

-The GPIO pins used for ATX control must not be configured as user GPIO, and must be configured to their default drive mode in order for the ATX functions to work correctly.
+The GPIO pins used for ATX control must be configured to their default drive mode (not as user GPIO) in order for the ATX functions to work correctly.
 These settings are factory default, but may be changed by the user.
-Please see command 34 (0x22): Set or Set and Configure GPIO Pin.
+See command 34 (0x22): Set or Set and Configure GPIO Pin.